LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module5/module5.rst.txt

 * Receive GET/PUT/POST/DELETE requests
 * Retrieve an IP from our IPAM solution (we use an iRule to simulate this.
 It's on the BIG-IP)
-* Translate the received payload with the information needed by iWorkflow to trigger those templates
+* Translate the received payload with the information needed by BIG-IP to trigger those templates